Pulmonary & Critical Care Fellowship Programs

 Research Training

 We recognize that fellows enter our fellowship program with varied research experience.
-We have developed an immersive yet collegial training program to prepare fellows for a career as bench or clinical investigators and clinician-educators.
+We have developed an immersive yet collegial training program to prepare fellows for a career as bench or clinical investigators, clinician-educators, and leaders.
+The Fellowship Program Directors and Director of Research Training Program work closely with second year fellows to begin the process of identifying their career goals, aspirations, and clinical interests.
+Together, they help to develop the experiences for research training and assist in identifying a research mentor and a meaningful, collaborative research project.

 Basic science research training opportunities exist in the following areas: